OperationCode/front-end/README.md

 # Run local development on localhost:3000
 yarn dev

-# Use Storybook when developing new common components or to see what lego blocks you have available
+# Use Storybook when developing new common components or to see what lego blocks you have available, open on localhost:9001
 yarn storybook
-# open localhost:9001

 #Create a static bundle of our Storybook instance that can be easily deployed.
 yarn build-storybook